 Where were you the first time you heard The Prodigy's 1997 classic 'The Fat Of The Land'?
 Such is its pulverising anger and thundering beats, it's one of those albums that on first listen stops you dead in your tracks, lodging vividly in your memory.
-With the dance provocateurs on the cover of NME once more this week, here's the story of its creation.
-18 years on, it still packs a punch...
+Years on, it still packs a punch...

 The Prodigy’s 1994 second album, ‘Music For The Jilted Generation’, was thought of to be a response to the crackdown on the rave scene by the Conservative government of the time, which issued the Criminal Justice Bill the same year.
 Producer/leader Liam Howlett later said he thought the album’s title was “stupid”.

 Third single ‘Smack My Bitch Up’, released five months after the album, was even more contentious than ‘Firestarter’, but it didn’t stop people buying the album, despite protests.
 It has now sold more than 10m copies worldwide.